-- Disrupting or obstructing teaching, research, administration, disciplinary proceedings or other Academy activities, including its public service functions on or off campus, or other authorized non-Academy activities when the conduct occurs on Academy premises. - 2.
-Failing to comply with directions of Academy officials or law enforcement officers acting in performance of their duties, or failure to identify oneself to these persons when requested to do so. - 3.
-Participating in an on-campus or off-campus demonstration, riot or activity that disrupts the normal operations of the Academy or infringes on the rights of other members of the Academy community; or leading or inciting others to disrupt scheduled or normal activities within any campus building or area. - 4.
+- 3. Participating in an on-campus or off-campus demonstration, riot or activity that disrupts the normal operations of the Academy or infringes on the rights of other members of the Academy community; or leading or inciting others to disrupt scheduled or normal activities within any campus building or area. - 4.
 Obstructing the free flow of pedestrian or vehicular traffic on Academy premises or at Academy sponsored or supervised functions. - 5.
-Obstructing any administrative investigation; - G. ABUSE OF COMPUTER RESOURCES, which includes but is not limited to: - 1.
-Unauthorized entry into a file, to use, read, or change the contents, or for any other purpose. - 2.
+Obstructing any administrative investigation;

+G. ABUSE OF COMPUTER RESOURCES, which includes but is not limited to:

+- 1. Unauthorized entry into a file, to use, read, or change the contents, or for any other purpose. - 2.
 Unauthorized transfer of a file. - 3.
 Use of another individual's identification or password. - 4.
-Use of computing resources that a) interferes with the work of another student, faculty member or Academy Official; b) sends obscene or abusive messages; c) interferes with regular operation of the Academy computing system; d) violates copyright laws; or e) violates the Academy policy on Computer Use. - H. ABUSE OF ACADEMY DISCIPLINARY PROCEDURES, which includes but is not limited to: - 1.
-Failing to obey the notice from an Academy official or a Student Conduct Board to appear for a meeting or hearing. - 2.
-Falsifying, distorting or misrepresenting any matter before a Student Conduct Board. - 3.
+Use of computing resources that a) interferes with the work of another student, faculty member or Academy Official; b) sends obscene or abusive messages; c) interferes with regular operation of the Academy computing system; d) violates copyright laws; or e) violates the Academy policy on Computer Use.

+H. ABUSE OF ACADEMY DISCIPLINARY PROCEDURES, which includes but is not limited to:

+- 1. Failing to obey the notice from an Academy official or a Student Conduct Board to appear for a meeting or hearing. - 2.
+Falsifying, distorting, or misrepresenting any matter before a Student Conduct Board. - 3.
 Disrupting or interfering with the orderly conduct of a Student Conduct Board proceeding. - 4.
 Alleging a Code violation in bad faith. - 5.
 Attempting to discourage or retaliate against an individual's proper participating in, or use of, this Code. - 6.
 Attempting to influence the impartiality of a member of a Student Conduct Board prior to, and/or during the course of, any such Board proceeding.

 - 7. Harassing (verbal or physical) or intimidating a member of a Student Conduct Board prior to, during, or after a Board proceeding. - 8.
 Failing to comply with the sanction(s) imposed under this Code. - 9.
-Influencing or attempting to influence another person to commit an abuse of this Code. - CONDUCT UNACCEPTABLE, which means engaging in irresponsible social conduct that reflects discredit upon the student and the Academy community and does not model good citizenship to any community.
+Influencing or attempting to influence another person to commit an abuse of this Code. - L CONDUCT UNACCEPTABLE, which means engaging in irresponsible social conduct that reflects discredit upon the student and the Academy community and does not model good citizenship to any community.
 Such conduct includes but is not limited to a: - 1.
 Serious breach of conduct regarding personal integrity. - 2.
 Blatant disregard or disrespect for authority, the rights of others, or the safety of self or others. - 3.
 Violation of any Academy policy, rule, or regulation, including but not limited to those governing smoking and use of tobacco products. - 4.
-Violation of any federal, state or local law. - 5.
+Violation of any federal, state, or local law. - 5.
 A pattern of lesser conduct that collectively constitutes a major breach of the same.